Disjunctive Benders Decomposition: Further improvements for mixed-binary linear programs

 \subsection{Cut lifting}

-\textsc{The Oracle}, i.e., Routine \ref{oracle} or \ref{oracle:separable}, can be called at any fractional node of a branch-and-bound tree when solving \eqref{prob:benders-reformulation} in the \textsc{BendersBnB} framework.
-Each node $n$ of a branch-and-bound tree is associated with a pair of disjoint index sets $(\mathcal{I}_{n,0}, \mathcal{I}_{n,1})$, where $\mathcal{I}_{n,l}$ denotes the set of indices of binary variables which values are fixed at $l$ at the node.
-A cut that is generated at $n$ can be extended to be valid for \eqref{prob:benders-reformulation} by adjusting coefficients for the variables $x_j$ where $j \in \mathcal{I}_n := \mathcal{I}_{n,0} \cup \mathcal{I}_{n,1}$ and the right-hand side.
+\textsc{{disjunctiveOracle}}, i.e., Routine \ref{oracle} or \ref{oracle:separable}, can be called at any fractional node of a branch-and-bound tree when solving \eqref{prob:benders-reformulation} in the \textsc{BendersBnB} framework.
+Each node $\n$ of a branch-and-bound tree is associated with a pair of disjoint index sets $(\mathcal{I}_{\n,0}, \mathcal{I}_{\n,1})$, where $\mathcal{I}_{\n,l}$ denotes the set of indices of binary variables which values are fixed at $l$ at the node.
+A cut that is generated at $\n$ can be extended to be valid for \eqref{prob:benders-reformulation} by adjusting coefficients for the variables $x_j$ where $j \in \mathcal{I}_\n := \mathcal{I}_{\n,0} \cup \mathcal{I}_{\n,1}$ and the right-hand side.
 This process is referred to as \emph{lifting} the cut.
-In this section, we propose a simple postprocessing step for lifting the disjunctive Benders cut.